Visiting the Lighthouse

 Seniors 65+ $4.00

-Admission includes museum exhibits and lighthouse.
+Admission includes museum exhibits, grounds, and lighthouse tower.

 Hours of Operation